JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 * DONE (just leave it, it's fine) Can WriteLines() be updated with a Write() + WriteLine()?
 * DONE - Remove the `using`s and see if that breaks anything.
 * DONE - Well.
 I should move the projected types into the gen'd expectations type.
 However, this will break stuff, because when they're referenced, they need to include the mock type's namespace (if it exists) + the expectations type name.
 But the projection namespace will need to be a class.
-* Naming.
+* DONE - Naming.
 I have the name of the type to mock all over the place within the gen'd Expectations class.
 I'm thinking I could make the names shorter just to make it arguably easier to read.
     * DONE - Projections - just name it `Projections`.
 Projected types within this would still have the same names
     * DONE - Rock{MockTypeName} - Could just name it `Mock`, may be easier to read
     * DONE - Expectations - Don't need the name of the mock type, so `IHavePointersMethodExpectations` would be `MethodExpectations`
-    * I should also do Shims as they don't need a hash code, just `{Shim}{typeFlattenedName}`
+    * DONE - I should also do Shims as they don't need a hash code, just `{Shim}{typeFlattenedName}`
 * I don't like that `AddRaiseEvent` requires a string now.
 Maybe I could gen all the event names, like `EventNames`, and then that class would have constants that would be available.

 So, how do I add the extension methods for events?